kirandinesh/KIRAN-PORTFOLIO/README.md

 ## 🚀 Purpose of the Project

 This portfolio serves as a professional platform to:
-- Present my technical skills
+- Present my technical skills and experience
 - Showcase real-world and full-stack projects
-- Provide easy access to my resume and contact details
+- Provide quick access to my resume, GitHub, and contact details
+- Demonstrate frontend development and UI/UX capabilities

+---

+## 📸 Screenshots

+The repository includes screenshots of:
+- Landing / Hero section
+- Projects section
+- Skills & animations
+- Responsive mobile view

 ---

 ## 👤 Author